lindsaykwardell/lindsaykwardell/content/posts/2018-04-21-tea-and-concern.md

 tags:
   - Ilandrior
   - The Folly of Wizards
-excerpt: “What are you going on about, Lindin?”
+snippet: “What are you going on about, Lindin?”
 Archmage Velsyph’s scratchy voice was harsh, but filled with tenderness.
 ---
 “What are you going on about, Lindin?”
 Archmage Velsyph’s scratchy voice was harsh, but filled with tenderness.